fghaas/quit-simplifying/markdown/openedx.md

 ![Screenshot of the openedx/edx-platform repository on GitHub](images/edx-platform.png)

 <!-- Note -->
-It's widely used not only in academia, but also in business education, and it's something that I use in my day job on a daily basis, as a courseware author, a platform admin, and a developer.
+It's widely used not only in academia, but also in business education, and by non-profit educational platforms that are *not* academic, like [Reporterfabrik](https://reporterfabrik.org/).
+And it's something that I use in my day job on a daily basis, as a courseware author, a platform admin, and a developer.

 And at its core it's really a Django application, or rather a whole array of Django applications all working together.
 It has